C++ Protobuf

 Never reuse a tag number.
 If you delete a field,

-reserveits tag and name so future edits can't recycle them:message User { reserved 4, 7 to 9; reserved "old_email", "legacy_id"; } -
+reserveits tag and name:message User { reserved 4, 7 to 9; reserved "old_email", "legacy_id"; } -

-int32↔int64↔uint32↔uint64↔bool); most are not.
-See the official "Updating a Message Type" guide. -
+int32↔int64↔uint32↔uint64↔bool); most not.
+See "Updating a Message Type". -

 -

-reserveto prevent later reuse. -
+reserveto prevent reuse. -

 Don't change